-Mac OS X ships with DVD Player and does what its name implies, it plays DVDs.
-Note that you must have a DVD-ROM drive (combo drive or SuperDrive) installed on your Mac to use DVD Player.
+Mac OS X includes a DVD application called DVD Player.
+Note that you must have a DVD-ROM drive (combo drive or SuperDrive) installed on your Mac in order to use the DVD Player application.

-As with other Mac OS X applications, the settings that dictate how the application functions are stored in an area called Preferences.
-To see or alter the DVD Player settings:
+As with other Mac OS X applications, settings that dictate how the application functions are stored and modified via the application's preferences.
+DVD Player preferences are an important way to configure how the application will behave.

 You can use the DVD controller to perform actions or control the Mac OS X DVD Player.
 You also have the option to use your keyboard and mouse to perform tasks and actions.